Pazemo/docs/source/includes/_api_access.md

 If a request is being made using an IP address that is not in the whitelisted IP addresses, the server will respond with a 401 Unauthorized HTTP status code.

-## Testing

-By default in our sandbox environment strong customer authentication is disabled.
-You can enable it for your account on the public keys management page.

 The option for toggling the check yourself will also be available in production as long as it is optional.

 ## Environments